-The gang hid out in Dexfield Park campground for five days, recuperating from a Missouri shoot-out.
+The gang hid out in Dexfield Park campground for five days in July of 1933, recuperating from a Missouri shoot-out.
 Buck Barrow had a severe head wound.
 Every day Clyde would drive into Dexter where they bought meals, medicine, and even clothing from Dexter merchants.
 Dexter was right along White Pole Road, so it was common during the Depression to have travelers from all over and strangers who stayed at the park.
 Although most people parked in town heading in, but these people always came to town in pairs and backed in their Ford and left the engine running.

 Some Girl Scouts, including Maxine Shell, were also camping in Dexfield Park.
 One morning they took a long hike and came upon some people at a campsite, waved, and greeted them.
 Later they learned they’d encountered the Barrow Gang.